CoSPlan: Corrective Sequential Planning via Scene Graph Incremental Updates: Benchmark

+Following the OpenVLM leaderboard and the recent \textit{Capture}~\cite{pothiraj2025capture} benchmark, we evaluate \CPP on GPT-5.1, GPT-4o, CoG-VLM, Intern-VLM 2, Intern-VLM 3, Janus-Pro-7B, Llama3-8B, Qwen2-VL-8B, and Qwen3-VL-8B.
+As GPT-4o and GPT-5.1 are paid models, we use them for limited experiments.
+We further examine enhanced reasoning strategies Chain-of-Thought (CoT)~\cite{wei2022chain} and Scene Graphs (SG)~\cite{cot_reasoning_vlm2023} to improve VLM performance.
+Detailed comparisons between SG and CoT, along with model specifics, are provided in \SUPP.

-\textbf{Chain-of-Thought (CoT~\cite{wei2022chain})} We adapt CoT for our \CPP datasets by i) \textit{Identify:} Providing models with a detailed description of the problem and constraints; ii) \textit{Context:} Step-by-step description of each action in the initial context; iii) \textit{Verify:} Ask model to plan a path to reach goal while verifying it follows all constraints.
-An example CoT for the Maze-E is shown in \cref{fig:cot_ex}.
+\textbf{Chain-of-Thought (CoT)} CoT~\cite{wei2022chain, shao2024visualcotadvancingmultimodal} has 3 steps i) \textit{Identify:} VLMs are provided with \textit{ `additional'} details of the problem and constraints; ii) \textit{Context:} Step-by-step description (enforcing) of each action (from the initial context); iii) \textit{Verify:} \textit{`additional'} verification that the VLMs follow all constraints and steps.
 This approach is model-agnostic, and the same set of instructions is provided to all models.
-Detailed examples in \SUPP.
+An example is shown in \cref{fig:cot_ex} (left) and in \SUPP.

-\textbf{Scene Graphs (SG~\cite{wei2022chain})} In our work, we use the Scene Graph (SG) in addition to CoT as added context to aid VLM reasoning abilities.
-Given an initial state ($\mathcal{I}_0$) and a goal state ($\mathcal{I}_g$), we \underline{`QUERY'} (prompt) VLM to \textit{``Construct scene graphs for the initial and goal states, capturing key objects, attributes, spatial relationships, and target configurations"}.
-The VLMs then generate state graph consisting of three key components: \textit{a) Nodes}: Objects present in the scene, \textit{b) Edges}: Relationships (\eg spatial position) between objects \textit{c) Attributes}: Object properties and interactions.
-An example SG for the Robo-VQA-E is shown in \cref{fig:scene_graph_ex} (detailed examples in \SUPP).
+\textbf{Scene Graphs (SG)} SG adds spatial awareness to CoT, aiding reasoning abilities.
+We \underline{`QUERY'} (prompt) VLM to construct SG for the initial ($\mathcal{I}_0$) and goal states ($\mathcal{I}_g$), capturing three key components: a) Objects in the scene (\textit{nodes}), b) Attributes (\textit{properties}) and interactions between objects, and c) Spatial relationships (\textit{edges}) capturing relative positions.
+An example SG is shown in \cref{fig:scene_graph_ex} (right) and \SUPP.
+Different VLM's have different structural representations (model-specific SG), however, we ensure uniform prompt for all VLMs.